PatisIvy/etechFinalProject/README.md

 The background images used for the pages was slightly edited by me using a drawing app (krita) so that it could luminate more with the gray filter I added in the code.

+My website focuses more on animations since i find that having cute animations in websites are fun and mesmorizing to watch.

+When hovering on the picture, the description for each of the images show up and give you a bit more information about them.

+Anyways I really like my website and I hope you would enjoy it to!!